LagaV/brother_ql_web/README.md

 -   a Web GUI allowing you to print your labels at `/labeldesigner`,
 -   an API at `/api/print/text?text=Your_Text&font_size=100&font_family=Minion%20Pro%20(%20Semibold%20)`
     to print a label containing 'Your Text' with the specified font properties.

+**Tip:** because font sizes are now specified in points, a 12 pt setting produces text roughly 4.2 mm tall on the Brother QL’s 300 dpi print head (`12 / 72 * 25.4`).

 ### License